Theatre South Playhouse

 To book Handicapped seating for a wheelchair, please contact our House Manager at email@example.com.
 Due to our intimate space, two seats must be removed to accommodate a wheelchair.

-Select your date below.
+Select your event date below.